natsnyder1/CauchyFriendly/README.md

 ## What is the Multivariate Cauchy Estimator?
 Much like the Kalman filter (KF) + Extended Kalman filter (EKF), the MCE + Extended MCE (EMCE) can be used for state estimation of linear time-invariant (LTI), linear time-varying (LTV) and non-linear dynamic systems.
 The MCE algorithm scales well to moderate state space dimensions of up to seven or eight: similar to the limitations of a particle filter.

-Aside from the Kalman filter, the MCE is the only other analytic, recursive, and closed-form Bayesian state estimation algorithm.
-The key difference between the KF and the MCE is that the MCE algorithm assumes additive Cauchy process and measurement noise, whereas the Kalman filter assumes Gaussian process and measurement noise.
+Aside from the KF, the MCE is the only other analytic, recursive, and closed-form Bayesian state estimation algorithm.
+The key difference between the KF and the MCE is that the MCE algorithm assumes additive Cauchy process and measurement noise, whereas the KF assumes Gaussian process and measurement noise.
 Moreover, it is the only estimator capable of evolving its cpdf into a rich, sometimes non-symmetric, and sometimes multi-modal state hypothesis; solely as a function of its measurement history.
 The MCE is very robust to impulsive process noises and outliers in the measurement due to its Cauchy modelling assumption.
 Empirically too, the MCE is seen to perform robustly when system dynamic parameters become misspecified.
 The following papers are good resources to learn more about the MCE:
 > LINK1

 > LINK2